gpii-ops/gpii-infra/USER-TRAINING.md

    1. First, ask other developers who have experience using gpii-infra
    1. Next, ask #ops in Slack, or #fluid-work or #fluid-tech in IRC
 * Be ethical.
 Don't steal data.
 Don't run your startup on RtF's billing account.
-* RtF pays for these resources so please destroy your cluster when you're done using it, or won't use it for a while (e.g. before the weekend).
+* RtF pays for these resources so please destroy your environment when you're done using it, or won't use it for a while (e.g. before the weekend).

 ## Overview of the system

 * Go over the [Build and Release Overview slide deck](https://docs.google.com/presentation/d/1l8qQEvFaml_qgc0fynHScVhWseu0loytcYaFP_m0tBs/edit#slide=id.g3150fb0231_0_0) with the user.
    * Remember that many product developers don't have a lot of experience with infrastructure tools and concepts.
 Introduction of high-level concepts like containers, container orchestration, and automated deployment as well as a general view of how the pieces fit together is the goal; the fine details are less important.

-## GCP: Your first cluster
+## GCP: Your first environment
 * Direct user to follow the [Getting Started instructions in the gpii-infra GCP README](gcp/README.md#getting-started).

 # DEPRECATED TOPICS